Structure-preserving marker-particle discretizations of Coulomb collisions for particle-in-cell codes: The electrostatic gyrokinetic Landau operator

+The reason for this lies in the particles' participating in collisions within one collision cell having disctinct locations in spatial coordines and the conservation of toroidal angular momentum in the infinite-dimensional case relying on strict localization of the collisions.
+Even if a direct computation in an axially symmetric magnetic background still provides

-with $\hat{z}$ the unit vector along the rotational symmetry axis of the magnetic field , essentially the same expression as in the infinite-dimensional case, there is no delta function and integration left to kill the bracket $(P_\phi,A)_h$ the way they exist in the infinite-dimensional case.
-This is unfortunate but an evident consequence of the finite difference between marker particle locations and the nature of rotations of vectors.
+with $\hat{z}$ the unit vector along the rotational symmetry axis of the magnetic field, which is essentially the same expression as in the infinite-dimensional case, there is no delta function and integration left to kill the bracket $(P_\phi,A)_h$ in the same way they exist in the infinite-dimensional case (see \cite{Burby_2015_collisions,Hirvijoki_Burby_metriplectic_gk} for details).
+This is an unfortunate but unavoidable consequence of using marker particles.
+Exactly quantifying this error and its significance would require performing electrostatic gyrokinetic full-$f$ particle-in-cell simulations and is beyond the scope of the present study.
+Nevertheless, it is useful to understand that the error should be controllable by especially the toroidal size of the collision cell.